September 17, 2018

 Surely, with just a little prudence and awareness, these basic, everyday chores can be managed judiciously?

-Simple choices like using a bucket rather than a shower, for a start, and others like being slightly more aware of the frequency and method of washing dishes, installing low-flush toilets, turning off taps, curbing water usage for yard work and gardening, can go a long way in judiciously conserving water.
+Others include being slightly more aware of the frequency and method of washing dishes, installing low-flush toilets, turning off taps, and curbing water usage for yard work and gardening.

-It’s important to also note the issue of equitability.
 For example, in Bangalore, 10% of citizens consume twice the water they actually need, leaving over half the city with only about 65% of the water they need.

-So it really does come down to every single one of us and how we view these finite resources at hand.
-If each household is made aware of these staggering numbers vis-à-vis the larger crisis, and each one of us begins to pitch in in a small way, the numbers could stack up and make a true difference.
+If each household is made aware of these staggering numbers in relation to the larger crisis, and each one of us begins to contribute in a small way, the numbers could add up and make a true difference.

 In Cape Town, South Africa, the government previously announced a date for Day Zero – a day when there would officially be no water left.
-However, the date was indefinitely put off thanks to conservation methods and regulations being introduced stringently.

-It goes without saying that we are already at a point in history, very close to no return.
 If we don’t begin to look at our scarce resources and treat them with care, that point is going to hurtle toward us faster than we can prepare ourselves for it.

-It’s hard to imagine a world without water – how will we manage the crisis, and what it will mean for us as a race?
+It’s hard to imagine a world without water – how will we manage the crisis, and what will it mean for us as a race?

 And yet, not enough is being done, and not soon enough, to address this urgently.